linnykoleh/Spring/Notes.md

 #### After

-- The after advice is executed after the target method regardless of how its execution ended, whether successfully or with an exception, and because of this, </br> it is most suitable to use for auditing or logging.
+- The after advice is executed after the target method regardless of how its execution ended, whether successfully or with an exception, and because of this, it is most suitable to use for auditing or logging.
    - Examples:
-  		- Releasing resources <br/>
+  		- Releasing resources. <br/>
   		As with finally-blocks in try-finally, the after (finally) advice is always executed after the
         completion of the join point and can thus ensure that resources are always released.